IBM/autopilot/HEALTH_CHECKS.md

     - Description  : Host-to-device connection speeds, one measurement per GPU.
 Codebase in tag [v12.4.1](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest)
     - Outputs: Pass/fail results based on PCIe bandwidth thresholds.
     - Implementation: Compares bandwidth results to a threshold (e.g., 8 GB/s).
 If the measured bandwidth falls below the threshold, it triggers a failure.
+    - It is recommended to set a threshold that is 25% or lower of the expected peak PCIe bandwidth capability, which maps to maximum peak from 16 lanes to 4 lanes.
+For example, for a PCIe Gen4x16, reported peak bandwidth is 63GB/s.
+A degradation at 25% is 15.75GB/s, which corresponds to PCIe Gen4x4.
+    - The measured bandwidth is expected to be at least 80% of the expected peak PCIe generation bandwidth.
 2. **GPU Memory Check (remapped)**
     - Description: Information from nvidia-smi regarding GPU memory remapped rows.
     - Outputs: Reports the state of GPU memory (normal/faulty).